 While San Andrés gets the crowds, its neighboring island Providencia sees fewer visitors and has a more laid-back vibe.
 While it takes a bit more time and effort to reach (you can fly or take a three-hour catamaran from San Andrés).

 Unlike in most of the country, locals generally speak English (English Creole is still the mother tongue here), and you won’t have to queue up to explore the pristine beaches, reefs, and hiking trails found here.
 Don’t miss the panoramic view from The Peak in the center of the island.

 1. Where is Colombia?

 Colombia occupies the northwest corner of South America, just south of Panama and north of Peru, with extensive coastline on both the Caribbean and the Pacific.
-It’s a two- or three-hour flight south from Miami and covers a wide range of climatic zones, from deserts and reef-fringed coasts in the north to endless wetlands in the centre; rolling farmlands in the heartland and endless tracts of untouched rain forest, all criss-crossed by three parallel ridges of the Andes mountains.
+It’s a two- or three-hour flight south from Miami and covers a wide range of climatic zones, from deserts and reef-fringed coasts in the north to endless wetlands in the center; rolling farmlands in the heartland and endless tracts of untouched rain forest, all crisscrossed by three parallel ridges of the Andes mountains.